Def Leppard’s album Songs from the Sparkle Lounge was released in North America on April 29, 2008. (The European release was April 25, 2008.)

-Def Leppard’s return after a six-year-long hiatus between original studio albums.
-(The band kept themselves busy with their Yeah! album release and continuous touring during that time.)
+The release marked Def Leppard’s return after a six-year-long hiatus between original studio albums.
+(They kept themselves busy with their Yeah! covers album and continuous touring during that time.)

 “The crew started having a bit of fun with it, putting in sparkly lights, candles, incense — you name it.
 It turned into this very atmospheric little workspace.”

 Clocking in at just under 40 minutes, Songs from the Sparkle Lounge featured an assortment of short, pop-leaning tracks not unlike the band’s previous album X, albeit with a slightly harder edge throughout.

 The album’s songwriting approach was vastly different than most of the band’s previous releases — songs, for the most part, were written by only one band member this time around.